roscolil/zendesk-coding-challenge/README.md

 ## Description

-This is a command line application built as part of the Zendesk Coding Challenge following the overview and selection criteria provided
+This is a command line application built as part of the Zendesk Coding Challenge following the overview and selection criteria provided.
+It uses non-case sensitive, full value matching for a narrower search but partial search strings will also work.

 ##### At a glance